 Workflows offer a solution for faults and helps constantly maintain and monitor server uptime.

 OpManager helps you gain insights about server uptime and performance in an integrated, centralized view.
 This helps you stay on top of your network servers.
 It highlights information about alarms, availability, response time of servers, and performance statistics of all servers on your network through:

 The dashboard is user-friendly and can be customized to your organization's specific requirements.
 It also offers a CCTV view that can be configured to display a required dashboard at regular intervals.

 The reports available in OpManager have recorded data about the performance of the servers in your network.
 All the monitored data is stored as reports in OpManager for further reference and analysis.
 For instance, you can obtain a health report for all the servers in your network.
 Reports are intuitive and graphically represent the servers based on availability, packet loss, response time, disk utilization, CPU, and memory utilization.

 Reports can be downloaded in PDF or XLS format, making it easier to share them with others.
 OpManager also allows IT admins to schedule the generation of reports.
 The time frame for scheduling reports can also be specified.
-The historical data helps network administrators to prevent the recurrence of server faults.
+The historical data helps network administrators to prevent the recurrence of server faults and maintain server uptime.